 Another argument deployed by Davies is that broadcasting is a public good.
 This term has a specific technical meaning in economics.
-It is a good or service where the consumption by one individual does not subtract or reduce the consumption of others, and where exclusion is not feasible.
-A television programme that has a fixed cost of production, once produced, and broadcast can be seen by an additional viewer at zero cost, could be thought of as a public good.
-Thus, the 'efficient' price is zero: equal to the near negligible marginal costs of transmitting a television programme to an additional viewer.
-Under these cost and pricing constraints, a commercial operator would not produce programmes, and, if it charged, it would lead to the 'inefficient' under-consumption of programmes.
+It is a good or service where the consumption by one individual does not subtract or reduce the consumption of others and where exclusion is not feasible.
+A television programme which has a fixed cost of production, once produced and the broadcast of which can be seen by an additional viewer at zero cost could be thought of as a public good.
+Thus the "efficient" price is zero: equal to the near negligible marginal costs of transmitting a television programme to an additional viewer.
+Under these cost and pricing constraints, a commercial operator would not produce programmes, and if it charged, it would lead to the inefficient under-consumption of programmes.

-The use of the public goods argument in television and video services, especially today, is disingenuous.
-Indeed, it always misrepresented the argument, because marginal cost pricing is not efficient, as it fails to take into account fixed production and distribution costs.
+The use of the public goods argument in television and video services especially today is disingenuous.
+Indeed, it always misrepresented the argument because marginal cost pricing is not efficient as it fails to take into account fixed production and distribution costs.
 It does not take an economic genius to appreciate that, if the price were zero, nothing would be produced.
-The theory, not the pricing, is wrong.
-In addition, a public good should not be given away free, as is often implied, but each consumer should be charged a price that reflects his or her marginal valuation.
-That is, there should, if possible, be a market consisting of differential pricing.
+The theory, not pricing, is wrong.
+Secondly, a public good should not be given away free as often implied, but each consumer should be charged a price that reflects his or her marginal valuation.
+That is there should, if possible, be a market consisting of differential pricing.
 The obstacle to this is allegedly the inability to get people to pay because of the absence of an encryption and payment technology.
-However, this technology has always existed, but it was abandoned to protect the BBC as early as the 1920s.
-More to the point, such payment systems exist today and are in widespread use, allowing pay TV to flourish.
-In technical terms, what might at one time have been a public good is now a club good - exclusion is possible and payment can be enforced.
-Finally, video programmes are created and sold in markets; even the BBC sells its programmes in markets, and, after the Hollywood studios, it is the biggest distributor of television programmes in the world.
-Like spectrum scarcity, the public goods argument is simply an observation deployed selectively to justify a position already reached on other grounds, i.e. those of Reithian paternalism.
+However, this technology has always existed but was abandoned to protect the BBC as early as the 1920s.
+But, more to the point, such payment system exists today and is in widespread use allowing pay TV to flourish.
+In technical terms, what might at one time have been a public good is a club good - exclusion is possible and payment can be enforced.
+Thirdly, video programmes are created and sold in markets; even the BBC sells its programmes in markets and, after the Hollywood studios, is the biggest distributor of television programmes in the world.
+Like spectrum scarcity, the public goods argument is simply an observation deployed selectively to justify a position already reached on other grounds i.e. those of Reithian paternalism.

-But, what is more to the point is that the market failure case disappears when a genuine market in programmes can be developed.
+But what is more to the point is that the market failure case disappears when a genuine market in programmes can be developed.
 Pay TV is that market.
-Add to this the fact that the whole concept of a channel is fast becoming redundant, as people dip in and out of different video media and have access to interactive online services, and one sees a fragmented but vibrant market in video and online services.
+Add to this the fact that the whole concept of a channel is fast becoming redundant as people dip in and out of different video media and have access to interactive online services and one sees a fragmented but vibrant market in video and online services.
 This far outstrips that predicted by even the maddest visionary in the 1980s.

-The Green Paper's (DCMS 2015: 14) only justification for the BBC is that 'high quality PSB content has generally been seen as a "merit good", which would be under-provided in a free market', continuing:
+The Green Paper's (2015, p.14) only justification for the BBC is that "high quality PSB content has generally been seen as a 'merit good', which would be underprovided in a free market", continuing:

-PSBs such as the BBC still deliver positive effects for society such as extending democratic knowledge through news and current affairs, helping extend the UK's influence and reputation abroad, addressing needs of audiences such as minority language groups, and serving audiences (such as children) where excessive advertising would be inappropriate.
-These goods would not be provided in sufficient volume by the market alone.
+'PSBs such as the BBC still deliver positive effects for society such as extending democratic knowledge through news and current affairs, helping extend the UK's influence and reputation abroad, addressing needs of audiences such as minority language groups, and serving audiences (such as children) where excessive advertising would be inappropriate.
+These goods would not be provided in sufficient volume by the market alone'.